Athletics at the 2016 Summer Olympics – Men's 400 metres hurdles

 The men's 400 metres hurdles event at the 2016 Summer Olympics took place between 15–18 August at the Olympic Stadium.
 There were 47 competitors from 33 nations.
 The event was won by Kerron Clement of the United States, the nation's 19th victory in the men's long hurdles.
-Clement was the ninth man to win multiple medals in the event.
+Clement (silver in 2008) became the ninth man to win multiple medals in the event.
 Both Kenya and Turkey earned their first medals in the men's 400 metres hurdles, the former with Boniface Mucheru Tumuti's silver and the latter with Yasmani Copello's bronze.

 Background

 This was the 26th time the event was held.
 It had been introduced along with the men's 200 metres hurdles in 1900, with the 200 being dropped after 1904 and the 400 being held through 1908 before being left off the 1912 programme.
 However, when the Olympics returned in 1920 after World War I, the men's 400 metres hurdles was back and would continue to be contested at every Games thereafter.

 There were several major absences from the competition: the 2012 Olympic champion Félix Sánchez did not return to defend his title as he had retired, Johnny Dutch (the world-leading athlete that season) had faltered at the American Olympic Trials, and the 2015 World Championships runner-up Denis Kudryavtsev was ineligible due to the Russian team ban for doping.
 The top contender was Kerron Clement – the 2008 Olympic silver medalist (and 2012 eighth-place finisher) showing a return of form to place second on the world rankings.
 The 2012 Olympic medalists Javier Culson of Puerto Rico (bronze) and American Michael Tinsley (silver) were other strong entrants, as was the 2016 European Champion Yasmani Copello of Turkey.
 Jehue Gordon of Trinidad and Tobago was another returning finalist from 2012.
 Nicholas Bett (Kenya's reigning world champion) was present but ranked outside the world's top forty.

 Algeria and Cape Verde each made their debut in the event.
 The United States made its 25th appearance, most of any nation, having missed only the boycotted 1980 Games.